This post may contain affiliate links, which help keep this content free. (Full disclosure)

 A vegetable frittata is the best way to make a healthy breakfast and eat it all week long!
 Cast iron frittatas make a super healthy low carb breakfast, but they are also a great lunch or dinner option too, especially if you’re looking for a vegetarian recipe… or if you love breakfast for dinner like I do.

 I packed this keto egg frittata with some of my fave low carb veggies, but feel free to make it your own.
-The possibilities are endless.
+The possibilities are endless just like with my spinach quiche.
 That’s one of my favorite things about it – not only is this keto frittata healthy, but it’s totally customizeable.

 Ready to learn how to make a frittata?
 Let’s do this!
 I’ll show you how, plus give you a formula so you can make your own with any ingredients you have on hand.